 - Provide students with an academically rigorous learning experience that provides an advanced understanding of criminal justice as an area of inquiry and as an academic discipline.

 - Provide students with the advanced knowledge, skills and abilities required for leadership positions, highly specialized criminal justice positions, pursuit of further education in doctoral or law school and/or community college teaching positions.

-- Students should have a thorough and advanced understanding of the American criminal justice system and the legal, theoretical, and public policy issues that are relevant to it.
+- Students should have a thorough and advanced understanding of the American criminal justice system and the theoretical, best practices, and public policy issues that are relevant to it.

-- Students should be able to articulate an understanding of diversity (including, but not limited to, ethnicity, culture, issues pertaining to gender, religion, and other universals that link all humans), and demonstrate orally and/or in writing, effects of diversity on the lives of people within the context of contemporary issues of justice.
+- Students should be able to articulate an understanding of diversity and the effects of diversity on the lives of people within the context of contemporary issues of justice.

 - Students should appreciate and utilize ethical decision making in criminal justice.